raspberrypi/pico-examples/ide/vscode/README.md

 The files with names like `launch-*.json` illustrate different debugging configurations.
 You should select one of these, rename it to `launch.json` and make any desired modifications.
 Note that VS Code will ignore the others.

-The `settings.json` file illustrates how to configure the VS Code *CMake* plug-in to ensure that you debug using *cortex-debug* instead of trying to launch the execuable on the host.
+The `settings.json` file illustrates how to configure the VS Code *CMake* plug-in to ensure that you debug using *cortex-debug* instead of trying to launch the executable on the host.